jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 **Task:** Create a bucket inside MinIO

-Now upload the Alice in Wonderland file to the bucket.
+Now upload the Alice in Wonderland file to a folder inside the bucket.

 **Task:** Upload the Alice in Wonderland text to the bucket